 Innovations in radiation therapy

-Many patients come to Midwestern with complex and advanced stage cancers.
+Many patients come to CTCA at Midwestern with complex and advanced stage cancers.
 In addition, many others have been previously treated with traditional radiation and cannot tolerate more radiation exposure.

 Our radiation oncologists use image guidance before and during radiation treatment to deliver maximum radiation doses to tumors, with less impact on healthy tissues and organs.
-Our highly targeted radiation technologies focus radiation directly on tumors to help minimize the risk of side effects commonly associated with standard radiation treatment.
+Our highly targeted radiation technologies focus radiation directly on tumors to help reduce the risk of side effects.

 Improving quality of life during radiation therapy

-As you undergo radiation treatment, other members of your care team will work with you to reduce any unpleasant side effects and help improve your quality of life.
+As you undergo radiation treatment, other members of your care team will work with you to reduce any unpleasant side effects and help improve your well-being before, during and after treatment.

-In addition to your oncologists, your care team will include dietitians, naturopathic clinicians, pain management practitioners, mind-body therapists, rehabilitation therapists, and pastoral care staff.
+In addition to your oncologists, your care team includes dietitians, naturopathic clinicians, pain management practitioners, mind-body therapists, rehabilitation therapists, and pastoral care staff.
 Each clinical area has something different to contribute to your quality of life.

 For example, as you undergo radiation treatments, your mind-body therapist may offer relaxation techniques to help reduce your anxiety.
-If you find it painful to lie on the radiation table while receiving treatment, your pain management practitioner will try to manage your pain to make you more comfortable.
+If you find it difficult to lie on the radiation table while receiving treatment, your pain management practitioner can work with you to help manage your pain and to make you more comfortable.